 SAFETY OF HERBAL MEDICINES

-In common belief, herbal products are regarded as very safe to consume.
+In common belief, herbal products are regarded to be very safe to consume.
 This is because most previous trials did not monitor side effects.
 This is a myth.
 We know about Chinese herb nephropathy due to aristolochia used for obesity.
-Among antidiabetic drugs ginseng can cause insomnia, anxiety, and hypertension.
+Among antidiabetic drugs, ginseng can cause insomnia, anxiety, and hypertension.
 Due to its estrogenic effects, it can cause breast tenderness and vaginal bleeding.
 Garlic, fenugreek, cinnamon and ginger can cause increased bleeding tendency due to the presence of a coumarin like compound.
 Aloe can also prolong bleeding time[64].
-So these products must be stopped if the patient is on anticoagulants or patient is planned for an operation.
+So these products must be stopped if the patient is on anticoagulants or patient plans an operation.
 Gastrointestinal side effects are quite common with ingestion of these natural products.
 Apart from these, fenugreek can also cause facial swelling and itching.
 As it contains mucilage, absorption of other drugs can be compromised.
 Both fenugreek and bitter melon are contraindicated in pregnancy.
 Alfa and beta momorcharin in bitter melon have abortifacient effect[65].
 On the other hand, neem products have contraceptive property[66].
 Bitter melon has been reported to cause hemolytic anemia in glucose 6 phosphate dehydrogenase deficient individuals (due to presence of vicine) and convulsion in children[65].
 Side effects of amla are mild headache, fever, gastritis and increased bleeding tendency[67].
 Aloe vera, turmeric, and ginseng have Cytochrome P450 (CYP) enzyme-inducing or inhibitory properties.
 Particularly, aloe vera can inhibit CYP3A4 and CYP2D6; thereby, it has the potential to alter levels of pioglitazone and repaglinide[68].
 Similarly, consumption of neem can reduce the bioavailability of glipizide.
 Turmeric can inhibit P-glycoprotein 1, which is an efflux pump, and thereby increases glyburide concentration[69].
 So intake of these products may lead to significant drug interaction.

 Product standardization of these herbal formulations is not tightly regulated.
 Unlike allopathic medicines, herbal products are obtained from nature.
 The chemical composition of these herbs may alter based on the season and growing conditions.
-For example, ginsenoid, the active moiety in ginseng, varies from 36112%[70].
+For example, ginsenoid, the active moiety in ginseng, varies from 36% to 112%[70].
 Herbal medicine sold in India as antidiabetic remedy was found to contain glibenclamide as an adulterant[71].
 Bioassays need to be developed for biological standardization and toxicological assessment.
 Many a time, heavy metals are found in various ayurvedic products much are above their acceptable range[72].
-All these things need to be considered before using those.
+All these need to be considered before using those.

 COST-EFFECTIVENESS OF HERBAL MEDICINES